-- 1. Internship.
+1. Internship.
 The intern is required to keep a personal log with a record of daily activities to include client interventions, meetings, horticultural activities, supervision and documentation.
-The student is responsible for turning in the personal log at the midpoint for review and at the end of the internship. - 2.
-Client.
+In the event that the intern is supervised by an off-site supervisor, the personal log should document site visits and methods of supervision.
+In the event the intern is supervised online, the personal log should document the methods of supervision.
+The student is responsible for turning in the personal log at the midpoint for review and at the end of the internship.

+2. Client.
 When documenting on horticultural therapy interventions, it is important to document client information.
 Client information should include diagnosis, goals, activities, and treatment outcomes.
 This information can be integrated into the personal log.

-- 3. Supervision.
+3. Supervision.
 The intern should write up a summary of the supervision meetings to include issues presented and discussed, and feedback from the internship supervisor.
 There is no required form to document supervision meetings and this information is not required to be turned in.
-Rather it is suggested that the intern use this information for personal development purposes. - 4.
-Hours.
+Rather it is suggested that the intern use this information for personal development.

+4. Hours.
 It is the responsibility of the intern to record his/her internship hours.
 The intern is responsible for submitting the AHTA Documentation of Hours form to the supervisor upon completion of the internship.
-The following is a description of what is counted as internship hours in each category: Direct client services - Direct client hours hours providing horticultural therapy services to clients in a group or one-to-one. - Documentation documentation specific to a client activity, example progress notes, treatment plan. - Program planning/preparation planning and preparation for specific client interventions and/or groups. - Client meeting client assessment, multi-disciplinary team meetings, case conference. - Supervision meetings observed client groups and/or one-to-ones and supervision hours. - Non-supervision meetings when intern observes other disciplines conducting client groups.
+The following is a description of what is counted as internship hours in each category:

+Direct client services

+- Direct client hours hours providing horticultural therapy services to clients in a group or one-to-one. - Documentation documentation specific to a client activity, example progress notes, treatment plan. - Program planning/preparation planning and preparation for specific client interventions and/or groups. - Client meeting client assessment, multi-disciplinary team meetings, case conference. - Supervision meetings observed client groups and/or one-to-ones and supervision hours. - Non-supervision meetings when intern observes other disciplines conducting client groups.